France 3 Provence-Alpes

-France 3 Provence-Alpes is a regional television service, part of the France 3 network.
-It serves the Provence-Alpes-Côte d'Azur region from its headquarters in Marseille and secondary production centre in Antibes, along with newsrooms in Toulon and Nice.
-France 3 Provence-Alpes produces regional news, sport, features and entertainment programming.
+France 3 Provence-Alpes is a regional television service, part of the France 3 network, serving the Provence-Alpes-Côte d'Azur region.
+The service produces regional news and entertainment, including coverage of local personalities and Mediterranean history and culture.
+Its headquarters is in Marseille with secondary production centre in Antibes, along with newsrooms in Toulon and Nice.

 History

 RTF Télé-Marseille began broadcasting on 20 September 1954.
 In 1964, RTF was replaced with ORTF by the government, with RTF Télé-Marseille becoming ORTF Marseille Provence.
 After the de-establishment of ORTF on 6 January 1975, ORTF Télé-Marseille became FR3 Méditerranée.
 Following the establishment of France Télévisions on 7 September 1992, FR3 Méditerranée was rebranded France 3 Méditerranée.

 News programmes

 France 3 Méditerranée produces daily news programmes for its two sub-regions - the France 3 Côte d'Azur edition is produced in Antibes, with the Provence-Alpes sub-region receiving programming from Marseille.
 Each sub-region gets a 27-minute bulletin (midi-pile) at 1200 CET during Ici 12/13 and a main half-hour news broadcast at 1900 during Ici 19/20.
 Three ten-minute local bulletins for the Marseille, Côte Varoise and Nice areas are broadcast during Ici 19/20 at 1900 CET.

 On 5 January 2009, a five-minute late night bulletin was introduced, forming part of Soir 3.

 On some weekends and holiday periods, as well as during major events, the Côte d'Azur and Provence-Alpes news bulletins are combined into pan-regional Méditerranée editions.